Three Tips for Successful Event Hosting

 Three tips to consider for better hosting:

 1. Script It and Practice It.
 Read the script out loud.
 With a few practice sessions, you will no longer appear to be reading your notes, but rather using them to simply stay on schedule.
 Create an outline of the points that need to be covered.
 Speak clearly, somewhat slower than normal conversation, and look up from the script from time to time to make eye contact with your audience.
 If you will be introducing people, review their names in advance.
 If necessary, spell them out phonetically (fo-net- ick-lee) in your script to make pronunciation easier.
+Remember to use nouns and pronouns and even advanced words, they catch the audience’s attention and will make your speech better.
+If you need help with the pronouns here are some some pronouns list.

 2. Relax and Enjoy It!
 Remember to relax; the focus is not truly on you.
 Your job is to make things go smoothly and to put the audience at ease.
 So smile, take a breath, sip some water, and enjoy your time at the podium.
 Body language is important.
 Stand comfortably and space your feet shoulder width apart.
 Rest your hands comfortable at your side or on the podium out of sight of the audience.
 You can use one hand to “track” your way through the script, and turn the pages.
 Try not to “grip” the sides of the podium, showing the whites of your knuckles.